 Review the performance of individual services

 Review executive decisions in respect of any companies wholly or partly owned by the Council and hold the shareholder to account for the performance of those companies.
-Decisions of Council owned companies do not fall within the remit of the Scrutiny Committee.

 Ask Cabinet members, and senior officers (Part 9.1) questions about their decisions and performance – these may be questions about general performance or about particular decisions and projects.